onlyjazz/flask-docs/docs/api_introduction.md

 ##Getting started API

 ### Authorization
-In order to use the FlaskData APIs you need to first get aa JWT token with the  auth/authorize API.
+In order to use the FlaskData APIs you need to first get a JWT token with the  auth/authorize API.

 !!!example